 • Although the Torah only ordains a single day for the moed, Shavuot (like other holidays) is traditionally celebrated for two days.
 For more on this tradition, see this article from My Jewish Learning.

-• In Scripture, days begin at sundown and it is traditional to stay up all night for Shavuot learning Torah.
+• In Scripture, days begin at sundown, and staying up all night for Shavuot learning Torah is common.
 One explanation for this tradition is that the Jewish people did not rise early on the day G‑d gave the Torah, and it was necessary for G‑d Himself to awaken them.
-To compensate for their behavior, Jews have accepted upon themselves the custom of remaining awake all night.
+Therefore, to compensate for their behavior, Jews have accepted upon themselves the custom of remaining awake all night.

 • There is a tradition to specifically read the Ten Commandments to fulfill the mitzvah of "you shall make a proclamation" found in Leviticus 23:21.